igor-feoktistov/go-ontap-sdk/README.md

-## go-ontap-sdk: Go library for Netapp cDOT
+## go-ontap-sdk: Go library for NetApp cDOT

 `go-ontap-sdk` is a Go library for interfacing with NetApp cDOT API.